OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/AirlockBrowserUserGuide.md

 <figure><img src='Images/Settings_General.png'><figcaption>Figure 3.
 Settings Screen</figcaption></figure>

 > **NOTE:** When first launching Airlock Browser, the app is in its non-locked-down state.
 All screens are visible, all settings are present on the Settings screen, and launchpad tiles are editable.
-However, upon setting an administration password, most settings are no longer present on the Settings screen, launchpad tiles are no longer editable, and the screens available to the user are limited to those that you (as the administrator) allow in the application bar.
-You can decide which items, if any, appear in the application bar and tab menu are appropriate for your organization's needs.
-We explore all of these aspects later in this guide.
+However, upon setting an administration password, most settings are hidden on the Settings screen, launchpad tiles are no longer editable, and the screens available to the user are limited to those that you (as the administrator) allow in the application bar.
+You can decide which items, if any, are appropriate for your organization's needs and should appear in the application bar and tab menu.
+We explore these aspects later in this guide.

 ## Configuring General Settings
 In this section you explore the items in the General section of the Settings screen.